 People’s Law School Comes to Madison County

-The Madison County Bar Association, in conjunction with Lewis & Clark Community College will present a series of free, non-credit law classes in March.
+The Madison County Bar Association, in conjunction with Lewis & Clark Community College, and the Illinois State Bar Association, will present a series of free, non-credit law classes in March.

 Called the People’s Law School, the series includes 2 two-hour programs featuring a variety of law-related topics taught by local licensed and practicing attorneys.
 According to program organizers, the sessions are aimed at increasing awareness of laws and understanding of legal issues of interest to the general public.
 Handouts and light refreshments will be provided.